zulip/zulip/docs/contributing/gsod-ideas.md

-Once you have several PRs merged (or at least one significant PR merged, or the equivalent of this for projects that don't involve writing markdown code), you can start discussing with the Zulip development community the project you'd like to do, and develop a specific project plan.
+Once you have several PRs merged (or at least one significant PR merged, or the equivalent of this for projects that don't involve writing Markdown code), you can start discussing with the Zulip development community the project you'd like to do, and develop a specific project plan.
 We recommend discussing what you're thinking in public streams on chat.zulip.org, so it's easy to get quick